 The Detroit Free Press released an astonishing poll recently that showed that in the two Supreme Court races, one for a partial term and one with two seats open for full terms, more than 75% of voters are undecided.
 Three-quarters of the voters don’t know who to vote for.
 Of course, Eclectablog readers know:

 It was during my time there that I first met Governor William Milliken when I and another young person asked him to wear a button saying “I support youth participation” at a celebration of the International Year of the Child (this event is actually mentioned in the Wikipedia article.)
 Milliken was not only a really nice and sweet man, he was a listener and he was reasonable.
 Considered a moderate, a man with his approach to leadership and governance would have no home in the Republican Party today, especially not in Michigan.
 William Milliken was willing to compromise and there’s no compromising in today’s Republican Party.

 West Wing ad for Supreme Court candidate Bridget McCormack a smashing success – here are the numbers

 On Thursday morning, I posted a 4-minute long online ad paid for by the campaign to elect Bridget Mary McCormack to the state Supreme Court.
 In fact, Eclectablog was one of the first to get it and have it available.
 Since then, the West Wing reunion spot has gone crazy viral.
-Click through for the numbers and details.

 When I interviewed Michigan Supreme Court candidate and University of Michigan law professor Bridget Mary McCormack earlier this week, I told you that today was going to be a big day for her.
 And it is.
 In addition to receiving the coveted endorsement from Democracy for America, the McCormack campaign released a new online ad.
 But this isn’t just any ad.
 This ad was filmed with cast members from The West Wing and looks like an episode of the blockbuster show.

 Michigan Supreme Court candidate Bridget Mary McCormack receives coveted Democracy for America endorsement

 University of Michigan Law School professor Bridget Mary McCormack has earned a coveted endorsement from Democracy for America (DFA), the premier progressive political action organization in the country.
 McCormack joins the ranks of other progressive women like Senate candidates Mazie Hirono (D-HI), Elizabeth Warren (D-MA), Tammy Baldwin (D-WI) and Kristen Gillibrand (D-NY) who have all been endorsed this year by DFA.
 You can read my recent interview with McCormack HERE.

 When I arrived at the campaign office of State Supreme Court candidate Bridget Mary McCormack just south of Dexter, I found her Skyping into a house party meeting Michigan’s Upper Peninsula.
 She had just finished making her pitch to a room full of nearly two dozen potential supporters, who could be seen on the screen of her laptop, and was taking questions.
 When you’re running a statewide campaign for a position most people know little about and often ignore on the ballot, it’s this type of unconventional approach that could make the difference between who wins and loses the race for one of the three open spots on the Court.
 It’s also completely in line with the type of campaign that McCormack is running.
-Click through for my interview with this terrific candidate and to find out more about her out of the ordinary campaign.